rgammelby/H3/Lagerstyringsprojekt/user_stories.md

  * Admin is able to access Activity admin page
  * Admin is able to create a Borrow Activity(stating date is now) without needing a Confirmation
- * Admin is able to enter info: lenders's username and return date, the POST to db
+ * Admin is able to enter info: lenders's username and return date, then POST to db